Corner of 200 N Massachusetts Ave

 “Agent,” he said bring a hand up and rested it on her shoulder.
-“The existence of the facility is on a need to know basis and until this moment there was no reason for you to know of its existence.
+“The existence of the facility is on a need-to-know basis and until this moment there was no reason for you to know be aware of its existence.
 Besides, I won’t risk one of my best agents when it’s abundantly clear that your retro-cognizance isn’t going to be of use when dealing with this threat.
-If you try to view again, there’s no telling what could happen.”
+If you try to view again, there’s no telling what might happen.”

 “Sir, I’m willing to take the risk sir if there’s even a chance I can get to the bottom of this.”

 He looked her in the eyes and shook his head.
 “I’m not sure I am, agent.
 We’ll have a doctor look you over and if I’m satisfied there is no risk to your health, then I will consider it.
 Until then, you will follow my orders.
 Is that clear, agent?”